Modeling Inlet and Outlet Boundary Conditions

 Inlet and outlet boundary conditions determine how the flow enters and leaves the fluid domain.
 These boundary conditions can be defined by prescribing velocity, pressure, or flow rate, among other variables.
 For a detailed explanation of the available inlet and outlet boundary conditions, see Boundary Condition Types.

-To create inlets and outlets, we use the Create function in M‑Star Pre under Fundamentals, where you can choose between Static Inlet Outlet or Moving Inlet Outlet boundary conditions.
+To create inlets and outlets, we use the Create function in M‑Star Pre under Fundamentals, where you can choose a Static Inlet/Outlet or a Moving Inlet/Outlet.

-To create a Static Inlet/Outlet boundary condition, select Create and then choose Static Inlet/Outlet.
-This action adds a new item to the Model Tree and opens a selection window.
-The window allows you to choose how the boundary (where the condition will be applied) is identified:
+To create a static inlet or outlet boundary condition, select Create and then choose Static Inlet/Outlet.
+This action adds a new item to the Model Tree and opens the Inlet/Outlet Setup form.
+This form allows you to choose the boundary where the condition will be applied:

 ../_images/bc-1.png